seung-lab/zfpc/README.md

 ### Index

-All entries in the index are uint64 (8 bytes).
+All entries in the index are uint64 (8 bytes) little endian.

 Stream offset followed by the size of each stream.
 The number of streams is calculated by the product of all the uncorrelated dimension sizes.